wendyverdonk93/docs/content/tools/recurring-payments/about-recurring-payments.md

 - SEPA Direct Debit
 - Optionally, you can use iDEAL, Bancontact, or SOFORT Banking for the initial payment and continue with recurring direct debits.

 We offer a work-around option to use Bancontact for the initial payment.
-For more information, email your Account Manager at <sales@multisafepay.com>
+For more information, email your account manager at <sales@multisafepay.com>

 ## Requirements